Skip to content

 Eau Claire, WI 54701

-Most gun owners in Wisconsin are responsible — and traditions like hunting are important here.
-But we can’t ignore the real crisis: guns are too often used in suicides, domestic violence, and heartbreaking tragedies I’ve seen firsthand as a mental health provider.
+Most gun owners in Wisconsin are responsible and traditions like hunting are important here.
+And we can’t ignore that guns are too often used in suicides, domestic violence, and heartbreaking tragedies I’ve seen firsthand as a mental health provider.

 I’m fighting for common sense gun laws that: